Error-331/code_tests/docs/bible/links.md

 Law of Love - March 5 (Rather than slander others, we get curious with compassion; Our duty is to obey what Christ set out for us, and there is nothing he did not emulate himself; Let's follow Christs example of laid-down love);

+Living Sacrifice - March 6 (In response to God's marvelous mercies poured over us, offering our lives to him as living sacrifices is our genuine expression of worship);

+Willing to Wait - March 7 (Fear pushes us to move without thinking, but the peace of God grounds us in the present; Patience, coupled with an open heart of faith, paves the way for peace as we await the answers to our prayers);

+Our Champion - March 8 (When you are submitted to Christ, everything in your life must bow to the power of his mercy; Whatever struggles you are facing, trust God, partner with his promises, and follow his lead);

+Led Into Love - March 9 (Open yourself to love today, and you will be led into the endurance of Christ and the holy hope of his promise; Love gave Christ the patience to endure what came his way);

 ## Misc

 Христос и Крест (Франко);